a-hansen/aon/README.md

 <decimal32> ::= "h" int32-length UTF8
 ```
 * The decimal32 length must be a positive signed int.
-* "The string representation consists of an optional sign, '+'
+* The string should consist of an optional sign, '+' or '-',
-( '\u002B') or '-' ('\u002D'), followed by a sequence of zero or more
-decimal digits ("the integer"), optionally followed by a fraction,
+followed by a sequence of zero or more digits ("the integer"),
-optionally followed by an exponent.
-The fraction consists of a decimal
+optionally followed by a fraction, optionally followed by an exponent.
-point followed by zero or more decimal digits.
-The string must contain
+The fraction consists of a decimal point followed by zero or more
-at least one digit in either the integer or the fraction.
-The number
+digits.
+The string must contain at least one digit in either the
-formed by the sign, the integer and the fraction is referred to as the
-significand.
-The exponent consists of the character 'e' ('\u0065') or
+integer or the fraction.
+The exponent consists of the character 'e'
-'E' ('\u0045') followed by one or more decimal digits."
+or 'E' followed by one or more digits.

 Endianness
 ----------